 HOW TO USE: HC-SR501

-How to Use is a series of blog tutorials by e-radionica where you will find everything you need to begin working with your favorite modules.
-Tutorials include technical characteristics, operating principles, instructions on how to connect the module with Croduino and basic coding.
+How to Use is a series of blog tutorials by soldered where you will find everything you need to begin working with your favorite modules.
+Tutorials include technical characteristics, operating principles, instructions on how to connect the module with Dasduino and basic coding.
 Everything else is up to you and your imagination.

 HC-SR501, aswell known as PIR (Passive Infrared), Pyroelectric or IR motion sensor, enables motion detection within the sensor’s range.
 It’s exactly that sensor you can find in lighting at your/ neighbours doorway.
 The basic part is a pyroelectric sensor that detects the amount of infrared radiation.
 Each being, objects radiate with a certain amount of radiation.
 Warmer something is, it radiates more.
 Therefore, this sensor is mainly used to detect the movements of living beings.
 Keep in mind that this sensor cannot give you information about the distance on which something is detected.
 If you need this particular option, check out a HC-SR04 module.